EpicOrange/riichi_advanced/documentation/TEST_american.md

         - First pass: Each player passes three tiles from their hand to the player to their right.
         - Second pass: Each player passes three tiles from their hand to the player opposite.
         - Third pass: Each player passes three tiles from their hand to the player to their left.
 Optionally, a player may opt to Blind Pass.
-    - Second Charleston (optional; any player may prevent the Second Charleston for the entire table, and move straight to the Courtesy Pass):
+    - Second Charleston (optional; only if everyone agrees to it):
         - Fourth pass: Each player passes three tiles from their hand to the player to their left.
         - Fifth pass: Each player passes three tiles from their hand to the player opposite.
         - Sixth pass: Each player passes three tiles from their hand to the player to their right.
 Optionally, a player may opt to Blind Pass.
-    - Courtesy Pass:
+    - Courtesy Pass (mandatory):
         - Seventh pass: Each player names a number of tiles to pass, between 0 and 3.
 Between them and the player opposite them, they pass the minimum of the two numbers named by them.
 - Blind Pass: When a player blind-passes some tiles, they pass fewer than three tiles from their hand, and make up the rest of the three tiles to be passed with tiles that are about to be passed to them.
     - For instance, if a player opts to blind-pass a tile during the third pass, they may pass only two tiles from their hand to pass to their left, and a third tile to pass to their left, which will be randomly chosen from the tiles about to be passed to them by the player to their right.